shaishab/node-command-line/README.md

 }
 ```

-In this example run the command `node --version` that will show the node version and also print `Executed your command :)`.
+In this example run the command `node --version` that will not sow the node version but print `Executed your command :)`.
- node version may shown after print `Executed your command :)` because of second command do not wait for executing the first command.
+ node version won't show after print `Executed your command :)` because the second parameter passed false.

- I've added a basic sanitization step that removes characters commonly associated with shell command injection attacks.
-This helps prevent unwanted characters from being executed within the shell command.

 **Output in console like:**

 ```
  Executed your command :)

- v16.15.1

 ```